Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making: Experiments

 Table~\ref{tab:fetch} reports success rates.
 Adding random trajectories for dynamics training improves performance, even though the planner relies solely on expert data.
 This demonstrates a key benefit of our compositional framework: while training planners require high-quality data, the dynamics model can effectively exploit inexpensive random data to enhance feasibility and performance. \changes{Additionally, we evaluate D-MPC under the same setting.
 For a fair comparison, we train its planner and dynamics models following the original formulation~\citep{zhou2025diffusion}, using architectures comparable to ours.
 We find that adding more data does not improve D-MPC’s performance, as its dynamics model is applied only after planning for candidate filtering and does not influence action proposals.
 Consequently, a better dynamics model merely refines selection rather than generation.
 In contrast, MPDiffuser incorporates the dynamics model directly into the sampling process, allowing its improvements to immediately enhance the quality of generated trajectories.}

-\changes{ \textbf{Assessing Dynamics Consistency of Sampled Trajectories:} We evaluate the dynamics consistency of trajectories generated by different diffusion models on the \texttt{FetchPickAndPlace} environment.
-Each model is trained on 1{,}000 expert demonstrations.
-For evaluation, we sample 250 random initial states, generate trajectories using each model, and compare the simulated rollouts (obtained by executing the generated actions) with the corresponding diffused state trajectories.
+\textbf{Assessing Dynamics Consistency of Sampled Trajectories:} We evaluate the dynamics consistency of trajectories generated by different diffusion models on the \texttt{FetchPickAndPlace} environment.
+Each model is trained on $1,000$ expert demonstrations.
+For evaluation, we sample $250$ random initial states, generate trajectories using each model, and compare the simulated rollouts (obtained by executing the sampled actions) with the diffused state trajectories.
 The mean errors are reported in Fig.~\ref{fig:fetch-dynconsistency}.
-MPDiffuser demonstrates stronger dynamics consistency than both Decision Diffuser and the planner-only baseline, while D-MPC achieves a comparable state error.
-However, despite the similar state deviation, MPDiffuser achieves a notably higher success rate (75\%) than D-MPC (60\%) as noted in Table~\ref{tab:fetch}, highlighting that our alternating planner–dynamics sampling more effectively balances task fidelity with dynamic feasibility.}
+MPDiffuser demonstrates stronger dynamics consistency than both Decision Diffuser and the planner-only baseline, while D-MPC achieves a comparable performance.
+However, despite the similar state deviation, MPDiffuser achieves a notably higher success rate (75\%) than D-MPC (60\%) as noted in Table~\ref{tab:fetch}, highlighting that our alternating sampling scheme balances task fidelity with dynamic feasibility more effectively.
+This difference arises because MPDiffuser integrates the dynamics model directly into the sampling process, actively correcting trajectories at each diffusion step, whereas D-MPC applies dynamics only as a post-hoc filtering.

-\changes{ \textbf{Adapting to Novel Dynamics:} To assess our method’s adaptability to changing system dynamics, we follow the experimental protocol from~\citet{zhou2025diffusion}.
+\textbf{Adapting to Novel Dynamics:} To assess our method’s adaptability to changing system dynamics, we follow the experimental protocol from~\citet{zhou2025diffusion}.
 Accordingly, we train models on the D4RL \texttt{walker2d-medium} dataset and simulate a hardware defect by limiting the torque of one ankle joint to the range $[-0.5, 0.5]$.
-Table~\ref{tab:defect} summarizes the results.
-Originally, all methods achieve similar performance.
-When deployed directly under the defect, however, both Diffuser and D-MPC suffer substantial performance drops, while MPDiffuser maintains significantly higher returns.}
+Table~\ref{tab:defect} summarizes the results, for Diffuser and D-MPC results are obtained from~\citet{zhou2025diffusion}.
+Originally, all methods achieve similar returns; yet, when deployed under the defect, both Diffuser and D-MPC suffer substantial performance drops, while MPDiffuser maintains significantly higher returns.